 Where To Stay In Rothenburg

 There are lots of adorable little hotels in Rothenburg.
 I stayed at Hotel Schranne, which is a converted 16th-century mansion with gorgeous decor.
 This is a great location that feels fancy but is well priced.
 I also recommend dining here.
 It’s classic German food with an intimate and delicate flair.
-They serve dishes made with ingredients from local farmers and beef.
+They serve dishes made with ingredients from local farmers, including local cheese and meat.